demonicdemzx/The-Catalogue/README.md

 # The Catalogue

-A private catalogue for me.
+A private catalogue for me, not intuitive at all, works offline, import from goodreads works, haven't tested export on anything, use if you want.

 | File | What it is |
 | --- | --- |